About Lupus Thrivers

 Not only do these lupies feel alone, but are so hurt and disturbed by their friends and family members who do not understand lupus and label them "crazy"!
 They so often express to me their relief in knowing that they are not crazy and that they feel they have something tangible to show their loved ones, to help them to understand.
 This has been an amazing gift - one I could never have anticipated when first starting The Lupie Bin.

-September 2003 saw the addition of The Lupie Bin's MSN Group.
+The Lupie Bin's MSN Group.
 This group was started after I received numerous letters from fellow lupies searching for pen-pals.
 Some wrote looking for a forum to connect with other folks living with lupus.

 The membership is growing daily and the members are amazing.
 They support and understand each other, and in doing so give and receive strength.
 I am humbled to be able to provide a place where lupies can come together and share, teach, learn and connect!
 The Lupie Bin's MSN group is a moderated message board forum for individuals diagnosed with Lupus and is directly linked to The Lupie Bin website.